3 Tips to Get Feedback on FBA Orders

 Once you've crafted the right message, try testing different email delivery times.
 Keep in mind that a buyer has 90 days to leave feedback for an order.
 Some merchants try to pinpoint when a product is delivered and solicit as close to that time as possible.
 Others prefer to wait a few days, giving the customer more time to confirm his or her satisfaction.

-FeedbackFive (14-day free trial) allows you to build FBA-specific solicitation campaigns, containing your preferred messaging and timing.
-You can even build solicitation rules based on the delivery date (just be sure to abide by the rules when doing so).
+FeedbackFive (14-day free trial) allows you to build FBA-specific email campaigns, containing your preferred messaging and timing.
+You can even send your message based on the delivery date (just be sure to abide by the rules when doing so).

 Pay Attention to What You "Get"